blindfuchskatz/bank_account_monitor/README.md

 The easiest, but not resource-saving way to use the Bank Account Monitor is via the *bank_account_monitor_sdk*.
 All dependencies are included in the *bank_account_monitor_sdk*.
 See also into the [Dockerfile](./docker/Dockerfile).
 If you don't want the overhead caused by the SDK, feel free to create your own Python environment.
-All commands below have been tested only in an Ubuntu 22.04 environment with Rootless Docker installed
+All commands below have been tested only in an Ubuntu 22.04 environment.

 ### *Building bank_account_monitor_sdk*